Travertine logo

 GREEN HYDROGEN

 Hydrogen is central to the energy transition for industrial uses such as steel making, process heat, transportation, and beyond.
-However, 96% of hydrogen is produced from fossil fuels and has a heavy emissions footprint.
-The Travertine Process co-produces cost-competitive green hydrogen.
+However, 96% of hydrogen is produced from fossil fuels with heavy emissions.
+Our process optionally co-produces cost-competitive green hydrogen.

 SOURCE GREEN H2 >